Monday, May 19, 2014

 She stood and quickly came around the desk.
 “Commander, how in the world did you get out of bed?!
 You shouldn’t be on your feet, you just had major surgery!”

-“I told you you were a brilliant surgeon,” he said, gesturing toward his legs.
+“I told you that you were a brilliant surgeon,” he said, gesturing toward his legs.
 “See, I’m walking already.”

 “Ensign Crawley, let’s help the commander back to his bed,” she said to the nurse, and each of them took an arm and helped him turn around.